Sevanix007/music-unlocked/README.md

 ## 👨‍💻 Current Status

 The app is currently under development.
 At this point, features for playing files from the database have been implemented, connected the NewPipe extractor module and added function for youtube data extracting.
+Added test for youtube audio streaming - needs to be optimised.

 The database is stored on the local device, but a server can be set up in the future.
 Current sastus is pre-alpha version.